A dance film initiative by Dance Hub SA in partnership with Ausdance ACT & supported by Ausdance SA

-The 4 x commissioned dance films will premiere online by Dance Hub SA & Ausdance ACT in September 2021.
+The 3 commissioned dance films will premiere online by Dance Hub SA & Ausdance ACT in September 2022

-Dance Hub SA will premiere the two South Australian Films, and Ausdance ACT will premiere the two ACT films
+Dance Hub SA will premiere the two South Australian Films, and Ausdance ACT will premiere the ACT film.

-Four Choreographers or creative teams (Two from South Australia and Two from the ACT) will be invited to create an original dance film of 2 – 12 minutes in duration.
+Three Choreographers or creative teams (Two from South Australia and One from the ACT) will be invited to create an original dance film of 2 – 12 minutes in duration.